Cliveswe/WatchesApp.xUnitTesting/README.md

 # WatchesApp

-A Razor Pages web application for managing a collection of watches.
-Built with ASP.NET Core (.NET 9), this project demonstrates CR (just create and read from CRUD) operations, form validation, and dynamic UI rendering using Razor Pages.
+A MVC web application for managing a collection of watches.
+Built with ASP.NET Core (.NET 9), this project demonstrates CRUD operations, form validation, and dynamic UI rendering using Razor Pages.

-## Note
-The latest upload is in production mode.
+##Note:
+This project is a simplified version of a watch management application and does not include a database.
+Instead, it uses in-memory data storage for demonstration purposes.
+It is designed to showcase the use of Razor Pages, form validation, and responsive design with Bootstrap.
+It is not intended for production use or real-world applications. only the CR (Create and Read) operations are implemented, with a focus on adding watches and displaying them in a list.
+This application is in production-ready state for https launch settings and can be used as a starting point for further development.

 ## Features

 - List all watches with details
 - Add new watches with brand, model, price, category, release year, image, and description
-- Edit and delete existing watches
-- Category and year selection with dropdowns
+- Category and year selection with drop-downs
 - Server-side and client-side validation
 - Responsive design with Bootstrap
+- Image URL validation with fall-back to a default image
+- Clean separation of concerns using repositories and view models

 ## Technologies